 3. Use a solid background for fun dog portraits

-5. Distraction, Focus, Distraction, Focus – This is the most challenging aspect of dog photography: keeping your dog focused during a photo session.
+5. Distraction, Focus, and Focus- The most challenging aspect of dog photography is keeping your dog focused during a photo session.
 Be sure to bring small, high-value treats, and if all fails – Dogs love Peanut Butter!
 This also leads to some adorable, tongue-out action shots.
-If your pup is watching his or her waistline, a favorite squeaky toy is also a great distraction.
+If your pup is watching their waistline, a favourite squeaky toy is also a great distraction.

 Happy Dog Photography Shooting!
 Follow @k9cleanpets for more great dog content!